-By supporting local payments in each new market, Daniel Wellington has accelerated its international growth, becoming a truly global business.
+With local payments in each new market, Daniel Wellington accelerated its international growth.

 In 2011 Fillip Tysander created a line of classic, customizable watches carrying the name of his muse: Daniel Wellington, a British-born world traveller with a classic, old-world style.
 Founded in and operating from Sweden, within three years it was selling watches across 144 countries and all continents.